BeakerFi/stoichiometric/frontend/README.md

+#How to run the website ?
+ - Download the frontend folder
+ - Open it in any terminal
+ - run `npm install`
+ - run `npm start`
+ - Open your browser and go to localhost:3000

 The frontend is build in TSX and uses the React framework.
 It is divided in three main parts.

 1. The contexts